Potato Latkes with Jalapeño Dill Sauce

 And a little shaved jalapeño in the dill sauce offers heat and intrigue.

 If you have fresh potatoes to grate, great!
+Use them to make these Potato Latkes with Jalapeño Dill Sauce.
 If not, I find using frozen hash browns (thawed of course) works just as well.

 Mix the shredded potatoes with egg, cornmeal, and onions.
 Then scoop little balls of potato batter into hot oil.
 Flatten with a spatula and fry until golden on both sides.